What are the best places for winter sun in Europe? Continue readings, and I will reveal them all!

 Lecce, in the Salento region, is another wonderful city.
 Its center is completely built in Baroque style, but next to the Cathedral and Basilica to Santa Croce you will also find the remains of a Roman amphitheater.
 Valle d’Itria may well be the highlight of your trip, with the famous Trulli of Alberobello (limestone dwellings) which also are a UNESCO World Heritage site; and villages such as Locorotondo, Cisternino, Ostuni and more.

-Much like Sardinia, Sicily is a great place to visit if you are in search of winter sun in Europe.
+Much like Sardinia, Sicily is a great place to visit to escape the cold weather.
 Once again, temperatures and weather conditions vary from place to place, but in places like Catania, Taormina and Palermo you can count on an average daily temperature of 15 degrees Celsius.
 One of the coolest views you can get there is that of Catania, where the weather is nice and mild, with Mount Etna at its back, covered in snow.

 Sicily is a massive island and you can’t possibly see it all in one go – not unless you spend a month there at least.
 Among the places I recommend visiting there are the capital, Palermo, which has a plethora of impressive historical buildings, the Capuchin Catacombs, Mondello beach (great for a walk even in the winter) and the lively Ballarò market; Segesta and Erice, which can be easily visited from there; Catania, home to a gorgeous cathedral and a well kept Roman amphitheater, and where you will be able to try arancini, Sicily’s most famous street food.